 In this post, we’ll discuss how meetings in Microsoft Teams make your world a lot better by giving you back more time.

 Meetings: good, bad, or just ugly?

-Some organizations prioritize short meetings.
-Unfortunately, long and rambling meetings are still the norm for too many people.
+Some people hold short meetings.
+Unfortunately, long and rambling meetings are still the norm for too many.

 In a HubSpot article, author Andrea Lehr lists several meeting-related pet peeves:

 - Forgetting to mute the mic during calls

 - Diverting to an unrelated topic

 Not to mention technical fails during dial-in, difficulty sharing attachments, or forgetting key action items after the meeting.